flynnbr11/QMLA/docs/tutorial.rst

 3. Here we recommend using a virtual environment to manage the :term:`QMLA` ecosystem; a resource for managing virtual environments is `virtualenvwrapper
    <https://realpython.com/python-virtual-environments-a-primer/>`_.
+   If using ``virtualenvwrapper``, generate and activate a ``venv`` and disregard step 2 below.
+4. In the following installation steps, ensure to replace ``python3.6`` with your preferred Python version.
+Python3.6 (or above) is preferred.

 The steps of preparing the codebase are